dazstaffs/blog/index.md

 date: 2025-07-25
 ---

-# 🌟 Welcome to Blog!
+# 🌟 Welcome to my Blog!

 Hi there! 👋 I'm Darren, Head of Software Engineering in insurance, and this blog is where I detail my insuranace engineering experiences for the world to read and benefit from.